Digital media, moralities and cultures

-The growth of digital media is fundamentally reshaping our culture, while also giving rise to new problems and issues of concern.
+The growth of digital media is fundamentally reshaping our culture.
 But how can we start to analyse and understand these changes sociologically and anthropologically?
-This course, which is offered to both MSocSc Criminology and MSocSc Media, Culture and Creative Cities students, will attempt to find ways to address these issues that can be of value to both sub-disciplines, through an examination of the moral and ethical issues underpinning a wide array of digital communications technologies.
+This course will attempt to address this question through an examination of the moral and ethical issues underpinning a wide array of digital communications technologies.

-Morality provides a powerful tool for understanding technology that can encompass both the mundane (i.e., whether a selfie is judged to be tasteful or crude) and the extraordinary (i.e., the laws and regulations governing internet use).
+Morality provides a powerful lens through which we can understanding the social impacts of technology, encompassing both the mundane (i.e., whether a selfie is judged to be tasteful or crude) and the extraordinary (i.e., the laws and regulations governing internet use).
 We examine how morality, social norms and behaviours are shaping technology use, and how technology is in turn redefining the moral frameworks that exist in society.

 A broad range of existing theoretical standpoints for understanding the ethics of digital media will be introduced.
 These perspectives will be critiqued and challenged through reference to existing case studies and on-going innovative research projects from different academics and practitioners.
 This course adopting a truly global outlook, examining case studies from around the world.
 We also ask how Asian perspectives and methodologies might help to contribute to academic debates.